The following statement is to be published in written and electronic form in the district’s official documents and on the district’s website.

 The school board also requires all persons, agencies, vendors, contractors, and other persons and organizations doing business with or performing services for the school district to subscribe to all applicable federal, state, and local laws, executive orders, rules, and regulations pertaining to bullying/harassment, compliance, and equal opportunity.

 There is a grievance procedure related to this policy.
-If you have questions or a grievance related to this policy, please contact the district’s Equity Coordinators:
+If you have questions or a grievance related to this policy, please contact the district’s equity coordinators.
+(Refer to Policy 104.1-R)

 Equity Coordinator/Title IX Coordinator/Affirmative Action Coordinator: